 If you have any concerns about altitude we are always happy to offer advice based on our many years of experience operating trips that involve high altitude.
 However, we must also emphasise that we are unable to provide qualified medical advice and thus would always strongly recommend you speak to your GP.

-- Drinking plenty of fluid- between at least 3-6 litres per day.
+Drink plenty of fluid – at least three to six litres per day.

-- Refrain from the consumption of alcohol, tobacco and other things that cause dehydration.
+Refrain from consuming alcohol, tobacco and other things that cause dehydration.

-AMS (Acute Mountain Sickness) is an illness that can occur at altitudes above 2500m and is quite common.
+Acute Mountain Sickness is an illness that can occur at altitudes above 2,500m and is quite common.
 However, for most people the symptoms are usually mild.
-It is important to recognise the signs of AMS, which can include sleeping difficulty, light headiness, fatigue, loss of appetite, nausea/vomiting and being short of breath.
-Usually these symptoms are temporary and abate with acclimatisation but you should make your trip leader aware if you are suffering symptoms of AMS, as well as ensuring you are following points "a-d" above.
+It is important to recognise the signs of AMS, which can include:

-Although rare, there is always the risk of complications especially at more extreme altitudes (above 3500m) and you should be aware of these.
+Although rare, there is always the risk of complications, especially at more extreme altitudes above 3,500m.